 Stuart Anderson – Head of Safety, “Our safety culture is not dictated; we continue to build it and test it every day through our own actions and words.

-The priority of a safety culture approach is to control the most significant risks associated with the organisation’s activities; in other words, the major and fatal accidents.
-This is how we best focus our efforts.”
+The priority of a safety culture approach is to control the most significant risks associated with the organisation’s activities; showing our people we care and minimise injuries to staff.
+This is how we best focus our time and efforts.”

 Source: ICIS essentials 01